-LED State EtherNet/IP Definition Modbus TCP Definition PROFINET Definition Off No Power No Power No power Initializing: Power up Self-T Test Alternating Red/Green ere is a communications error thin the unit.
-You must cycle p between the main processor and power to attempt to clear this Flashing Initializing: Waiting for valinetwork. d physical connection to the Green o the unit before additional Steady Green Drive and Network are operational.
+LED State EtherNet/IP Definition Modbus TCP Definition PROFINET Definition Off No Power No Power No power Alternating Red/Green Initializing: Power up Self-Test Flashing Green Initializing: Waiting for valid physical connection to the network.
+Does not occur Steady Green Drive and Network are operational.
 Drive and Network are operational.
 Device Name or IP Address are set.
 Initializing: IP Address conflict.
-Initializing: Device Name or IP Address are not set.
-Flashing Red If the Network Status LED is also flashing, the IP Address or Network F changed.
+Initializing: Device Name or IF Address are not set.
+Flashing Red If the Network Status LED is also flashing red, the IP Address or Network Protocol has been changed.
 Cycle power to the unit to continue.
-If the Network Status LED state, a write to flash memory has failed.
-Cycle power to the unit to clear or Network Protocol has been ork Status LED is in any other he unit to clear this fault.